Maintaining Satisfactory Academic Progress in the Graduate School of Professional Studies

 2. Complete two-thirds (66.6%) of all credits attempted per academic term:

 In order to meet the minimum standard of academic progress each academic term, students must complete at least two-thirds of the credits attempted per academic term.
-Courses dropped after the Saturday of each term will be counted towards credits attempted.
+Courses dropped after the first Saturday of each term will be counted towards credits attempted.
 Grades of F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the 2/3 completion rate.
 Please note that this requirement is more stringent than the school's Drop policy, which may be found in the Graduate School Handbook at http://sps.northwestern.edu/program-areas/graduate/student-handbook.php.

 3. Complete your Program within a Specified Period of Time:

 Students have a maximum timeframe of 150% of the length of their standard program to complete their degree requirements.
 For example, if a program is four full-time quarters, a student attending full-time may not exceed 6 quarters to complete their degree.
 Graduate programs in the School of Professional Studies must be completed within 5 years of the first quarter of enrollment.

 All periods of enrollment, including Summer Session, are counted toward the maximum number of terms.
 Periods of academic leave or non-enrollment will not count against the maximum terms of enrollment.
 Students who are enrolled in two courses for a term as of the Drop/add date will use 2/3 of one term of eligibility.
 Students enrolled in 1 course as of the Drop/add date will use 1/3 of one term of eligibility.
 Students enrolled in three or more courses as of the Drop/add date per term will use one full term of eligibility.